31st Air Base

 The 31st Air Base (31.
 Baza Lotnicza), commonly known as Poznań-Krzesiny Airport is a Polish Air Force base and military airport, located in Krzesiny, part of the Nowe Miasto district of Poznań.

 The base was officially constituted on 31 December 2000, and since then has been the home base for the 3rd Tactical Squadron.
-It is the first base to host the recently acquired F-16 fighters.
+It was the first base to host Polish F-16 fighters.

 History

 In 1941, during its occupation of Poznań, Nazi Germany built an aircraft factory at Krzesiny (German: Luftwaffenfliegerhorst Kreising), along with an airfield to service it.
 The factory, run by Focke-Wulf, was a target for Allied bombers in the course of the war, on 29 May 1944 for Eighth Air Force.
-On 22 January 1945 the airfield was captured by Red Army and taken over by the Soviet Air Force, which in turn passed it to the Polish military in 1954, which has used it since, hosting various units under changing designations:
+On 22 January 1945 the airfield was captured by Red Army and taken over by the Red Army Air Force.
+In mid-1945 the 113th Bomber Aviation Division of the 6th Bomber Aviation Corps of the 16th Air Army was reported here.
+In 1954 the Soviets transferred the base to the Communist Polish People's Army.
+Since then the base has hosted various units under changing designations: